spacer spacer spacer spacer spacer spacer spacer spacer spacer spacer spacer

 Should Owls be Pets?

-The 2 Barn Owls shown seen in the below images were handed to us by a keeper who mistakenly took them on as pets.
+The 2 Barn Owls shown in the below images were handed to us by a keeper who took them on as pets without having an aviary or somewhere suitable to keep them, basically they were bought because the person thought they would make great pets.

 This sadly outlines the reality of what is happening in the UK to some of the Barn Owls that are needlessly bred, then sold & passed on to people who are inexperienced.

-It is important to state that part of our job at the Centre is to care for the number of birds that are handed to us.
-In addition we are always prepared to help, to advise & to guide keepers on issues that can support a bird welfare.
+It is important to state that part of our job at the Centre is to offer supportive care for the number of birds that are handed to us.
+It is also important to stress that we unable to take in every mistreated or unwanted Barn Owl or Bird of Prey, even though we are now up to 61 birds, which are a variety in species!

-On opening the door of the cat box we were very saddened & shocked to see the state they were both in, this being covered in their own mess & both mentally & physically stressed.
+On opening the door of the cat box we were very saddened & shocked to see the state they were both in, they were covered from head to talons in their own mess & they were both mentally & physically stressed.

-From head to toe they were covered in their own mess & on a closer inspection we found that one of the Barn Owls (right) was suffering with a broken leg.
-It is a disgrace that a person could treat these Owls or any animals as it matters this way.
+On a closer inspection we found that one of the Barn Owls (right) was suffering with a broken leg.
+It is a disgrace that a person could treat these Owls or any animal like this!

 If you would like to support us in our work please Click Here